Growing your business online is not as easy or as glamorous as portrayed in the media.

 You need to invest in expanding your knowledge of marketing.
 Doing so can serve you well throughout your entrepreneurial career.

-Where this is not feasible, outsource your digital and social media marketing to a professional.
+Where this is not workable, outsource your digital and social media marketing to a professional.

 Don’t believe the hype that portrays growing your business online as easy.
 It’s a damn lie.
 You need to devote the time and resources required to building your business online.